 PDF Report

 Not everyone will have access to the IQ Server or any of the integrated enforcement points, and in turn, any of the associated reports.
 However, certain individuals or teams would likely still benefit from the information the Application Composition Report provides.
-Even if that’s not your particular situation, you may reach a point where you would like to produce an archive of a Application Composition Report for historical and audit purposes.
+Even if that’s not your particular situation, you may reach a point where you would like to produce an archive of an Application Composition Report for historical and audit purposes.
 Given this need, a PDF can be generated for every report you produce.

 Creating the PDF

-The report filename uses the following pattern: applicationName-stageName-timestamp.pdf
+The report filename uses the following pattern: applicationName-stageName-timestamp.pdf.

 Reviewing the PDF